Special Educational Needs

 How are decisions made about how much/what support my child will receive?

-- There are ongoing discussions between the child, parent(s) / carer(s), class teacher(s), the SENCo and HT.
+• There are ongoing discussions between the child, parent(s) / carer(s), class teacher(s), the Head of School and Trust SENDCO.

-- Pupils are taken off the SEN Register if they make sufficient and sustained progress.
+• Pupils are taken off the SEND Register if they make sufficient and sustained progress.

-How are children with SEN included to engage in activities with their peers and outside the classroom such as school trips?
+How are children with SEND included to engage in activities with their peers and outside the classroom such as school trips?

 All children work in a variety of groupings in the classroom – partner work, small groups, larger groups.
 Children change their learning partners frequently.
 All children have an equal opportunity to access extra-curricular clubs and activities - reasonable adjustments can be made to ensure participation for all.
 The school is on ground level with no access restrictions.